Alexa Knierim: Personal life

 Alexa Scimeca was born June 10, 1991, in Addison, Illinois.
 She has two siblings, a brother, and a sister.
 She and Chris Knierim became skating partners in April 2012 and began dating about a month later.
 They became engaged on April 8, 2014, and married on June 26, 2016, in Colorado Springs, Colorado.
 Their skating partnership ended in February 2020.

-The couple lives in Irvine, California, where Alexa Scimeca Knierim trains with her current skating partner, Brandon Frazier, while Chris Knierim is a figure skating coach.
+In July 2025, the Knierim's welcomed a son, Braxton Jeffery Knierim.

 Skating career

 Early career

 Scimeca began skating in 1998.
 She was coached by Trish Cazeau Brown and Sergei Telenkov from 1998 to 2008, by Maria Jeżak-Athey in 2008–2009, and by Vadim Naumov and Evgenia Shishkova from 2010 to 2011.
 In the 2011–2012 season, Scimeca began pair skating with Ivan Dimitrov, with whom she trained in Connecticut.
 In 2012, she moved to Colorado Springs, Colorado, and began being coached by Dalilah Sappenfield.

-Teaming up with Chris Knierim and 2012-2013 season
+Teaming up with Chris Knierim and 2012–2013 season

 Sappenfield suggested that Scimeca skate with Chris Knierim.
 They teamed up in April 2012.
 They began training with Sappenfield, Larry Ibarra, and various other coaches at the Broadmoor World Arena in Colorado Springs, Colorado.

 In October, Scimeca/Knierim won the gold medal in their first-ever international event, the 2012 Coupe Internationale de Nice.
 After several withdrawals by other teams, they received a Grand Prix assignment, the 2012 NHK Trophy in November, where they placed fourth.

 The pair won the silver medal at the 2013 U.S. Championships in January.
 They were assigned to the 2013 Four Continents Championships but withdrew just before the event when Scimeca injured her right foot in practice.
 Scimeca/Knierim were named to the U.S. team for the 2013 World Championships after Caydee Denney / John Coughlin withdrew.
 They placed ninth in their World Championships debut in March.